bangkorkor/electoral-systems-OHA/DocumentazionePJ/ExplanationOfPractices.md

 Metaclass.

 **Explanation:**
-Class creation in python is achieved throug calls to `type` or derived classes.
+Class creation in python is achieved through calls to `type` or derived classes.
 In particular the standard class creation:

 ```python